In Memory of Auxiliary Sergeant Louis M. Livatino

 Jacksonville Sheriff’s Office

 Livatino served with the Jacksonville Sheriff’s Office (JSO).
 The JSO is unique in that it is a city-county law enforcement agency.
-It is the primary law enforcement agency for both the city of Jacksonville and Duvall County, Florida.
+It is the primary law enforcement agency for both the city of Jacksonville and Duval County, Florida.
 The agency includes patrol, investigations, and corrections for the community.

 Currently, the office has approximately 3,830 employees.
 Over 2,080 of these employees are sworn law enforcement deputies.
 The agency handles all corrections for the area, so there are an additional 950 sworn corrections officers along with 850 civilian staff members.